RattleyCooper/Oyster/README.md

 Start `client.py` on the target machine.
 The client should keep itself up and running, unless it errors out for some odd reason.
 When updates are pushed to the client from the server, the client will overwrite and restart itself.
-It's up to the user to figure out how to get this to run on startup or whatever.
 Here are startup arguments.

 ```
 host